skeeto/rc4hash/README.md

 ### Hashing

-* The input is an unsigned 8-bit difficulty setting (default: 18) and a UTF-8 encoded, NFC-normalized (not required) password.
+* The inputs are an unsigned 8-bit difficulty setting (default: 18) and a UTF-8 encoded, NFC-normalized (not required) password.
 * Retrieve/generate 32 bits of random data as the salt.
-* Initialize an RC4 random generator.
+* Initialize an RC4 random generator (IA).
 * Mix the salt into the generator using the key schedule algorithm (KSA).
 * Use the generator to pad the supplied password out to 256 bytes (PRGA).
 * Mix the padded password into the generator state using the key